jahbini/bamboo-snow/source/_posts/two-year.md

 ## Two Years Experience with Bamboo Snow
 ### Rags to Riches, Lemons to Lemonade, Shit to Super Cleanser, Dust to Water Saver, Destruction to Continuation
 *Let me start off with an apology.*
 I am late.
 I had given myself a drop-dead, end-of-the-plank ultimatum to have this finished by July 22, 2015.
 Unfortunately, I had been given my come-uppance this year by Mother Nature and Uncle Internet.
 On my island universe of Saipan, the entire internet was down for three weeks during  July because of a broken underwater fiber-optic cable.
-As soon as service was restored, a major storm, Typhoon Soudelar, wiped out water, power and mosst communications over the entire island.
+As soon as service was restored, a major storm, Typhoon Soudelar, wiped out water, power and most communications over the entire island.
 A month or so later, another typhoon blew out my very nice printer.
 I’m sorry, Mz Stitt and Mz Eggleston and Mz Loren for not having my assignment done.
 I know they are tut-tutting from some celestial pedestal.

 *With that said, we start sometime in late June of 2013:*
 My best recollection is that sometime in the very last week of June, let’s say June 25, 2013, I noticed some dust on the floor.